Note: The information in this article applies to model year 2015-2022 RANGER EV Mid Size vehicles only.

 - A normal charge cycle can vary between 8 and 12 hours, depending on battery configuration and the state of charge.
 Before unplugging the vehicle, locate the charger box and verify that there is a solid green light and solid yellow light on the side panel.
 This indicates the charger has completed a full charge.

 - The battery life indicator will not read accurate unless a full charge is reached.
 A solid green light is required for the battery indicator to reset itself.
 If the charger box shows a flashing red light, a fault has occurred.
 Your Polaris Dealer can assist.
+After the batteries have fully recharged, the battery charger will automatically cycle in and out of the trickle charge mode to maintain the charge.

 Battery Operation Range